OVERVIEW

 No cannabis sales will occur on site and at no time would there be access to areas inside the facility by the general public or any unauthorized user.

-All cannabis will be stored in reinforced vaults with 24/7 surveillance, access-controlled areas, and strict adherence to Maryland Cannabis Administration security regulations.
+All cannabis will be stored in reinforced vaults with 24/7 surveillance, access-controlled areas, and strict adherence to Maryland Cannabis Administration (MCA) security regulations.

 Q: Do the proposed locations violate zoning laws or the intent of those laws?